FBS-Timetables for Thailand

 The train lines of Thailand traverse highly diverse areas and landscapes: From flat plains around its capital Bangkok, to mountainous regions in the north and northwest, that are quite a challenge for railways to pass.
 Thailand is also known for its other specialities considering railway traffic, one particular instance being the line from Bangkok to Mae Khlong, which partly goes through a market, that has to be temporarily demounted, whenever a train is closing in, just to be put back up as soon as it passed.

 The train traffic has great relevance in Thailand, which is the reason for a lot of investment in its development and upkeep.
-The new Bang Sue Grand Station in Bangkok, to be opened in Novenber 2021, will be the largest railway station in Southeast Asia.
-It will be a hub, not only for long distance trains, but also a network of local commuter lines that will use elevated, as well as an underground metro system.
+The new Bang Sue Grand Station in Bangkok, partially opened in November 2021, is the largest railway station in Southeast Asia.
+It is a hub for a network of local commuter lines that use elevated tracks, as well as an underground metro system - the integration of long distance trains is to follow in the near future.
 Another project is upgrading the bulk of the line from Bangkok to Malaysia from single to double track.
 To put it in a nutshell, there is a lot of development to be expected in the railway traffic of Thailand.

 Providing FBS-Infrastructure data